seantwie03/rhel-lab/README.md

 # You can substitute servera for any of the other hostnames
 ```

-If you want to SSH directly without using Vagrant, you can add configure your `/etc/hosts` or `~/.ssh/config` for SSH access.
+If you want to SSH directly without using Vagrant, you can add configure your hosts file or ssh config for SSH access.

 ## Insecure Environment